Last updated: May 2026

 Duty timing refers to when duties are paid relative to production and sales.

-1. The traditional import model
+1. The legacy import model

 2. The Portless model